Rustic Christmas Garland

 But I went for it.

-My first batch was more or less a copy of my inspiration pic.
+My first batch was more or less a copy of the ones I saw at the hardware store.

 Working with a pen allowed me to make more intricate designs like my snowflake and I could write text.